 |

 The converted Al Ain Palace Museum was the private residence of the late Sheikh Zayed bin Sultan Nahyan.
-The construction resembles typical building in UAE that characterized by its ventilation system that keep the indoor cool.
-I didn't snapped one at the palace, but lucky me managed to save one at the Sultan Fort.
-By the way, most of the attractions in Al Ain were free or at most a minimal fees.
+The construction resembles typical buildings in the UAE that are characterized by their ventilation systems that keep the indoors cool.
+I didn't snap one at the palace, but lucky me managed to save one at the Sultan Fort.
+By the way, most of the attractions in Al Ain were free or at most a minimal fee.

 |